BSData/warhammer-age-of-sigmar/README.md

 ## Important ##

 **The Battlescribe data editor can cause problems when merging updates.
-Because of this, and also to avoid duplicated effort where multiple people are working on the same files, please join us on Gitter before you commit changes to the files.**
+Because of this, and also to avoid duplicated effort where multiple people are working on the same files, please join us on Discord before you commit changes to the files.**

 **UPDATE AoS 3.0:**
 The Catalogs have been updated to support Matched Play points and FAQ's for AoS v3.0 release.